HGustavs/LenaSYS/backend-models/microservices/Database_related_micro_services.md

 ## ------------------------------------- ==user_course== ----------------------------------------
 ---

-### selectFromUserCourse --USED ONLY BY getCourseGroupsAndMembers--
+### selectFromTableUserCourse --USED ONLY BY getCourseGroupsAndMembers--
 Gathers information from the table __user_course__. parameters used
 #### different querys paramaters and retrived information